sloalchemist/potions/README.md

    ```
 2. In the **server** package, execute:
    ```
-   pnpm run create test-world
+   pnpm run create world-name
    ```
-   to build your world.
+   to build a world named world-name.

 ### Run!